|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 Modem – Modems receive signals coming from ISPs and translate them into usable signals by home or office networks.
 Modems also contain user specific information which is used to identify, trace and monitor traffic for security and billing purposes.
 Without a modem, any home or office based networking equipment would be incapable of actually speaking to outside networks.

 Router – A Router is a device that splits and manages internet traffic, enabling multiple computing devices to have their own unique IP and MAC addresses, and communicate with the internet and each other at the same time over a network.
-Rotuers have a variety of configurations and functions.
+Routers have a variety of configurations and functions.
 Some can monitor and control traffic on the local network, and others have wifi capability.
 The type of router used will depend on the operational needs.

 Firewall – A firewall is any device that specifically monitors and filters internet content coming from outside networks.
-Firewalls are useful for preventing malicious software, casual unauthorized intrusion into networks, or even block content not allowed by the IT policy of individual organizations.
+Firewalls are useful for preventing malicious software, casual unauthorised intrusion into networks, or even block content not allowed by the IT policy of individual organisations.
 In simplified networks, firewalls are often merged with modems or routers, but advanced networks can have standalone firewalls that have different protocols for different users of the service.

 Switch – A network switch is like an advanced form of a router – it controls and distributes the internet between multiple networked devices, however switches are capable of detailed monitoring and control down to the individual device level.
 Switches are also used to filter, block and secure internal networks similar to firewalls securing external threats.